viamrobotics/docs/docs/components/camera/webcam.md

 <img src="../img/create-webcam.png" alt="Creation of webcam camera in the Viam app config builder." style="max-width:500px" />

-Fill in the attributes for your webcam view:
+Fill in the attributes for your webcam view.
+If you click on the **Video Path** field while your robot is live, a drop down will autopopulate with identified camera paths.

 <img src="../img/configure-webcam.png" alt="Configuration of a webcam camera in the Viam app config builder." />